History of antisemitism: The Muslim world

-Twenty-first century
+21st century

 The first years of the 21st century have seen an upsurge of antisemitism.
 Several authors such as Robert S. Wistrich, Phyllis Chesler, and Jonathan Sacks argue that this is antisemitism of a new type stemming from Islamists, which they call new antisemitism.
 Blood libel stories have appeared numerous times in the state-sponsored media of a number of Arab nations, on Arab television shows, and on websites.
+Other scholars, such as Antony Lerman, contest the notion of new antisemitism.

 In 2004, the United Kingdom set up an all-Parliamentary inquiry into antisemitism, which published its findings in 2006.
 The inquiry stated that: "Until recently, the prevailing opinion both within the Jewish community and beyond [had been] that antisemitism had receded to the point that it existed only on the margins of society."
 However, it found a reversal of this progress since 2000 and aimed to investigate the problem, identify the sources of contemporary antisemitism and make recommendations to improve the situation.
 A 2008 report by the U.S. State Department found that there was an increase in antisemitism across the world, and that both old and new expressions of antisemitism persist.
 A 2012 report by the U.S. Bureau of Democracy, Human Rights and Labor also noted a continued global increase in antisemitism, and found that Holocaust denial and opposition to Israeli policy at times was used to promote or justify antisemitism.

+In 2025, the Anti-Defamation League released the results of a survey of 58,000 adults from 103 countries taken in 2024, estimating that 2.2 billion people, representing 46% of the world's adults, harbor deep antisemitic attitudes.

+2023 Israel–Gaza war

+Amid the Gaza war, federal law enforcement in the United States reported a spike in antisemitic harassment, threats and violence.
+A man was charged for leaving an antisemitic voicemail containing death threats against Senator Jacky Rosen.

+In late October, a group of prominent US law firms signed a letter condemning "reports of anti-Semitic harassment, vandalism and assaults on college campuses, including rallies calling for the death of Jews and the elimination of the State of Israel" urging universities to take action.